openness

 Hello Lover of the Truth – Do you have Cognitive Antibodies to combat Misinformation?

 https://www.youtube.com/watch?v=n8k8Vg8jeYU We live in an environment that is drenched in misinformation, “fake news”, and propaganda, not because of an unavoidable accident but because it has been created by people in pursuit of political and economic objectives.
 This is not a natural disaster, it’s human-made.
-On a positive side, this implies [...]
+On a positive side, this implies that, unlike for earthquakes or [...]

 Your Voice as a Vaccine for Bullshit

 A CEO transcript of a conference call to Investors post a Merger and Acquisition: What does this narrative actually mean?
 Perhaps you’ve experienced a similar kind of empty and misleading narrative, produced in a shallow way and intended to lead to some kind of surface agreement.
-Did you ever [...]
+Did you ever want to call bullshit on [...]

 Retaliatory Schadenfreude and why Whistleblowing Laws can’t Protect against Retaliation.

 Revenge is sweet and not fattening. –Alfred Hitchcock Whistleblowing legislation has focused and promoted itself around protecting a whistleblower from retaliation.
 However, the word protect is a misnomer.
 The etymology of the word Protect arises from Latin, to ‘cover something upfront’.
 Think about the word prophylactic and you'll get it!
-The meaning [...]
+The meaning and intention of covering something [...]

 Every Relationship begins with a Conversation, which invokes the ‘liking gap’ in Groups and Teams